Our products

 February 15, 2026Lalo González Rodríguez⏱ 9 min de lectura

 Summary: Cantabrian anchovies are fillets of European anchovy (Engraulis encrasicolus) fished in the Cantabrian Sea, cured in salt, and packed in olive oil.
-It is a denomination of origin that indicates both the origin of the fish and a tradition of elaboration that has more than a century of history on the northern coast of Spain.
+It is a denomination of origin that indicates both the origin of the fish and a manufacturing tradition that has more than a century of history on the northern coast of Spain.

 Cantabrian Anchovies - premium editorial photography for Cantabrian Anchovies: origin, types and how to choose the best ones